ES-1085/f2025-ds1-project-ajj-project/data/README.md

 # Data

-Data files placed in this in this folder.

 This project analyzes global economic recovery patterns from 2018 to 2024, focusing on how different countries rebounded following the COVID-19 pandemic.
 The primary goal is to evaluate variations in GDP growth and GDP per capita across OECD and non-OECD nations and to visualize how economic resilience differs by income level and region.

 ## GDP Growth (Annual, 2018–2024)